Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/show-and-hide-a-header-based-on-scroll-direction.md

 So on scroll, but only after `100ms` will we fire a `validateHeader` function.

 Before building this function, let's set up some variables we need.
-We want to have the header element and the last scrolled position in this case.
+In this case, we want to have the header element and the last scrolled position.

 ```js
 const header = document.querySelector('header');